 Die großen blauen Pferde (‘Large Blue Horses’, 1911) by Franz Marc; Franz Marc, Public domain, via Wikimedia Commons

 His most well-known work, painted in 1911, was titled Large Blue Horses and was shown in the first exhibition put on by Der Blaue Reiter.
-This artwork featured many vivid, contrasting primary colors encompassing the main subject matter, which are three blue horses.
-The color of the horses, which was seen as symbolic, along with the soft curvature depicted within their bodies created a feeling of harmony, serenity, and balance against the harsh red of the background and hills.
+This artwork featured many vivid and contrasting primary colors encompassing the main subject, which includes three blue horses.
+The color of the horses, which was seen as symbolic, along with the soft curvature depicted within their bodies, established feelings of harmony, serenity, and balance against the harsh red hue of the background and hills.

 Marc stated that this noticeable difference demonstrated the contrast that existed between peaceful spirituality and violence, with his serene artwork evoking a sense of superiority.
-This artwork, which made more use of more bright colors and cubist techniques than some other artworks at the time, belonged to a series of works that centered around the theme of horses.
-Marc regarded horses to be symbols of spiritual renewal, hence their prominence within the series he created.
+This artwork, which made more use of bright colors and cubist techniques than some other artworks at the time, belonged to a series of works that centered around the theme of horses.
+Marc regarded horses to be symbols of spiritual renewal, hence their prominence within the series.

 Ernst Ludwig Kirchner (1880 – 1938)

-A notable artist belonging to Die Brücke was Ernst Ludwig Kirchner, whose work was typically defined by bold and blocking colors, wide and conflicting brushstrokes, and sharp-edged and angular forms.
-Kirchner took inspiration from the works of Post-Impressionist artists such as Edvard Munch, which influenced his use of expressive color within his artworks.
+A notable artist belonging to Die Brücke was Ernst Ludwig Kirchner, whose work was typically defined by bold and blocking colors, wide and conflicting brushstrokes, and sharp-edged angular forms.
+Kirchner took inspiration from the works of post-Impressionist artists such as Edvard Munch, who influenced his use of expressive colors.

 Die Straße (‘Street, Berlin’, 1913) by Ernst Ludwig Kirchner; Ernst Ludwig Kirchner, Public domain, via Wikimedia Commons

 Without regard for a realistic interpretation of the form of the figures, Kirchner made a bold choice in positioning two prostitutes as the painting’s focal point.
-These two women, also unidentifiable except for their plumbed hats, add to the confusion that is created and the alienation that was innate to modern society due to the sudden loss of spiritual fellowship.
+These two women, also unidentifiable except for their plumbed hats, add to the confusion and alienation that was innate to modern society due to the sudden loss of spiritual fellowship.

 As a founding member of Die Brücke, Kirchner established a new way of painting that visibly rejected Impressionistic inclinations and the need to accurately portray figures within paintings.
-This was demonstrated through his sharp colors, jagged brushstrokes, and lengthened forms that were adopted by members of Die Brücke so as to change the stylistic traditions of painting.
+This was demonstrated through his use of sharp colors, jagged brushstrokes, and lengthened forms that were adopted by members of Die Brücke to change the stylistic traditions of painting.

 Karl Schmidt-Rottluff (1884 – 1976)

 An additional co-founder of Die Brücke was Karl Schmidt-Rottluff, whose paintings represented the urban alienation and turmoil that existed within contemporary life at the time.
-His artworks were often exaggerated and sharp, with Schmidt-Rottluff reducing the figures and scenes within his works to their simplest forms so as to produce what he viewed to be authentic expressions.
+His artworks were often exaggerated and sharp as he reduced the figures and scenes within his works to their simplest forms to produce what he viewed to be “authentic” expressions.

-After Die Brücke began, Schmidt-Rottluff moved to Berlin where he began to paint portrayals of the city.
-His most well-known work, titled Houses at Night and created in 1912, depicted an abstracted city block that he had painted.
-Within this artwork, Schmidt-Rottluff depicted an unsettlingly empty street with buildings that stagger apart from each other at alarming angles, which was said to conjure up the alienation that was present in contemporary urban society.
+After Die Brücke began, Schmidt-Rottluff moved to Berlin where he began to paint scenes of the city.
+His most well-known work, titled Houses at Night was created in 1912 and depicted an abstract city block.
+Within this artwork, Schmidt-Rottluff depicted an unsettling empty street with buildings that staggered apart from each other at alarming angles.
+This was said to demonstrate the the alienation that was present in modern urban society.

 Oskar Kokoschka (1886 – 1980)

-A notable Austrian artist within the Expressionist movement was Oskar Kokoschka, who was best known for his intense Expressionistic landscapes and portraits.
-While Kokoschka refrained from adopting the techniques and ideologies that trademarked German Expressionism Art, he greatly admired the sense of community that was established between group members in their rebellion against traditional art.
+A notable Austrian artist within the Expressionism movement was Oskar Kokoschka, who was best known for his intense landscapes and portraits.
+While Kokoschka refrained from adopting the techniques and ideologies that trademarked as German Expressionism art, he greatly admired the sense of community that was established between group members in their rebellion against traditional art.

-His most iconic work was Hans Tietze and Erica Tietze-Conrat, commissioned by the esteemed art historians themselves and was painted in 1909.
-Kokoschka focused on the inner drama that he saw in his subjects, as demonstrated by the nervous hands that were made into the central point of their anxiety within this work.
+His most iconic work was Hans Tietze and Erica Tietze-Conrat, which was commissioned by the esteemed art historians themselves and painted in 1909.
+Kokoschka focused on the inner drama that he observed in his subjects, as demonstrated by the nervous hands that were made into the central point of their anxiety within this work.

 Kokoschka stated that his depiction of the couple was based on how he perceived their psyche as opposed to their physical attributes.

 The colorful background and concentrated brushstrokes of the figures were representative of the techniques used within Expressionism, as well as the heightened emotion that Kokoschka included.
-Additionally, the swirling and abstracted colors used obscured the background and managed to enclose the subjects in a frenzied and depthless depiction of space within his artwork.
+Additionally, the swirling and abstracted colors obscured the background and enclosed the subjects in a frenzied and depthless depiction of space within the painting.